What is Lyme disease?

 People who have joint swelling or nervous system problems may need to have special tests.
 Your doctor may need to take some fluid from the swollen joint or the spine to check for clues to your condition.

 If you have been sick for 4 weeks or more, call your doctor.
-He or she can give you a blood test at this stage.
+They can give you a blood test at this stage.
 It will tell you if you have Lyme disease.

 Can Lyme disease be prevented or avoided?